What does the Bible verse Jeff Sessions quoted really mean?

 White House press secretary Sarah Huckabee Sanders defended Sessions, saying, "It is very biblical to enforce the law."

 In some ways, Sessions' citation of Romans 13 makes sense.
-Many of the "church friends" to whom the attorney general addressed his speech had quoted Bible passages to criticize current immigration policies, particularly the separation of children from their parents.
+Many of the "church friends" to whom the attorney general addressed his speech had quoted scripture to criticize current immigration policies, particularly the separation of children from their parents.

 The Southern Baptist Convention, for example, passed a resolution Tuesday that cited Scripture six times to make the case for immigration reform.
 (Some Southern Baptists also cited Romans 13 in the controversial decision to allow Vice President Mike Pence to address their annual meeting.)